-- You will take a common subject and choose at least two audiences to inform and engage on the subject matter. - 2.
-Before beginning your research consider: who you are; what your message is; who your audience is.
-The basic research on the power of smell will be the same, but then you will want to target your research to your particular audiences. - Once, you have the research, consider where (the channel or format) you would share and why. - 4.
-Use the template provided to share your resources and rationales for your chosen audience and its channel(s). - Create a promotional piece to target one of your chosen audiences and persuade them to believe and support the common subject. - Feel free to go high tech or low tech.
+- 3. Once, you have the research, consider where (the channel or format) you would share and why. - 4.
+Use the template provided to share your resources and rationales for your chosen audience and its channel(s). - Create a promotional piece to target your chosen audience and persuade them to believe and support the common subject. - Feel free to go high tech or low tech.
 Draw a billboard; create a 30 second video; mock up a flyer; etc. Use your imagination, creativity, and skill set.
-But don't be afraid to test out a new tool.
+But don't be afraid to test out a new tool. - Use Canva for flyer - Produce a jingle on your phone